turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 1. On a website, what is the purpose of HTML code?

-HTML describes the structure of a webpage, and provides content that will be displayed within tags and elements.
+HTML describes the structure of a webpage, and provides content (text, image, audio, or visual) that will be displayed within tags and elements.

 2. What is the difference between an element and a tag?